 “We hope it will inspire more people to visit the reserve and give them a greater appreciation of Cambridgeshire’s special Fenland landscape.
 We are very grateful for the support from the Mick George Community Fund to allow us to realise this exciting initiative.”

-Jon Stump, Finance Director at Mick George Ltd said: ‘’When awarding the ‘Community Fund’ we are always keen to reach a variety of audiences that may benefit as a result of our contribution, hence the diverse nature of projects in which we are involved.’’
+Jon Stump, Joint CEO at the Mick George Group said: ‘’When awarding the ‘Community Fund’ we are always keen to reach a variety of audiences that may benefit as a result of our contribution, hence the diverse nature of projects in which we are involved.’’